EmeryBosten/Automated_Denoising_Algorithms/README.md

 BEADS implementation follows "Chromatogram baseline estimation and denoising using sparsity (BEADS)" by Xiaoran Ning, Ivan Selesnick, and Laurent Duval

 demo_script shows a use case on an experimental chromatogram (stored in data) of the different smoother-tuner combinations.

+the experimental chromatogram comes from the paper 'Baseline correction using adaptive iteratively reweighted penalized least squares' by Zhi-Min Zhang, Shan Chena and Yi-Zeng Liang